maxxgx/motion-graphs/README.md

 # motion-graphs
-Generating novel animations from motion capture using motion graphs.
+Human motion synthesis from motion capture data in OpenGL.